-IB Diploma Programme (DP) IB Career-related Programme (CP) Duration of programme Grades 11 & 12 (2 academic years) Grades 11 & 12 (2 academic years) Overview of programme The DP is a broad, rigorous and academic pre- university course, for students aged 16-19, and is recognized worldwide.
-The DP challenges students to excel in six subject groups, including languages, humanities, sciences, and the arts.
-Beyond academics, the DP fosters critical thinking and personal development through core components like the Extended Essay (independent research), Theory of Knowledge (exploring how we know what we know), and Creativity, Activity, Service (CAS) projects.
+IB Diploma Programme (DP) IB Career-related Programme (CP) Duration of programme Grades 11 & 12 (2 academic years) Grades 11 & 12 (2 academic years) Overview of programme The DP is a broad, rigorous and academic pre- university course, for students aged 16-19 and is recognised worldwide.
+The DP challenges students to excel in six subject groups, including languages, humanities, sciences and the arts.
+Beyond academics, the DP fosters critical thinking and personal development through core components like the Extended Essay (independent research), Theory of Knowledge (exploring how we know what we know) and Creativity, Activity, Service (CAS) projects.
 This holistic approach prepares students for university success and active global citizenship.
-The IB Diploma Programme The CP is a specialised and rigorous pre-university course, for students aged 16-19, with an excellent foundation to support university success and / or specialized training.
+The IB Diploma Programme The CP is a specialised and rigorous pre-university course, for students aged 16-19, with an excellent foundation to support university success and / or specialised training.
 The CP combines IB Diploma Programme courses with an approved career-related study and a unique CP core.
-CP students engage with a study programme that genuinely interests them while gaining transferable and lifelong skills in applied knowledge, critical thinking, communication, and cross-cultural engagement.
+CP students engage with a study programme that genuinely interests them while gaining transferable and lifelong skills in applied knowledge, critical thinking, communication and cross-cultural engagement.
 The IB Career-related Programme The IB CP Brief How do students benefit from the programme?
-The DP enables students to: develop strong study habits, time management skills, and in-depth subject knowledge. develop fluency and confidence in multiple languages, opening up communication with a wider world. open doors to top universities worldwide benefit from holistic development through CAS (Creativity, Activity, Service) involvement. foster analytical and independent thinking skills through the Extended Essay and Theory of Knowledge. promote intercultural understanding and global awareness. engage in self-reflection, resilience, and a love of learning.
-The CP enables students to: • follow their chosen education and career pathways in life • combine academic subjects with their personal and professional interests and skills • engage in learning that makes a positive difference to their community • think critically and creatively • communicate clearly and effectively in a variety of situations • work independently and in collaboration with others • consider new perspectives and other points of view • develop greater self-confidence and self-awareness • be internationally-minded and globally aware • apply their knowledge to real-world scenarios and situations.
+The DP enables students to: Develop strong study habits, time management skills and in-depth subject knowledge.
+Develop fluency and confidence in multiple languages, opening up communication with a wider world.
+Open doors to top universities worldwide.
+Benefit from holistic development through CAS (Creativity, Activity, Service) involvement.
+Foster analytical and independent thinking through the Extended Essay and Theory of Knowledge.
+Promote intercultural understanding and global awareness.
+Engage in self-reflection, build resilience and cultivate a love of learning.
+The CP enables students to: Follow their chosen education and career pathways in life.
+Combine academic subjects with their personal and professional interests and skills.
+Engage in learning that makes a positive difference to their community.
+Think critically and creatively.
+Communicate clearly and effectively in a variety of situations.
+Work independently and in collaboration with others.
+Consider new perspectives and other points of view.
+Develop greater self-confidence and self-awareness.
+Be internationally minded and globally aware.
+Apply their knowledge to real-world scenarios and situations.